bdavis222/dot-scanner/README.md

 ### Testing

-Unit tests for this software were written for use with [Python's built-in unittest framework](https://docs.python.org/3/library/unittest.html), and are stored in the `tests` directory.
-To run tests, navigate to the top level of the project's directory structure and run the following command:
+Unit tests for this software were written for use with [Python's built-in unittest framework](https://docs.python.org/3/library/unittest.html), and are stored in the `tests` folder.
+To run tests, navigate to the top level of the project's folder structure and run the following command:

 ```
 python -m unittest